1qh/sad/en/en.md

-Example: From description of responsibility of the class "Student", we have:
-The sentence "Information needed to register and calculate tuition fees for a student" help us infer some attributes such as name, student code, address, etc. of class “Student”
-The sentence "Student is a person who is allowed to register to credit courses of a university" help us infer that there is an association between class
+Example: From description of responsibility of the class "Student", we have: sentence "Information needed to register and calculate tuition fees for a student" help us infer some attributes such as name, student code, address, etc. of class “Student” sentence "Student is a person who is allowed to register to credit courses of a university" help us infer that there is an association between class
 “Student” & class “CreditCourse” with the